jcduncan/TransactionalEmails/README.md

 - Can the logo be included in the email?

 #Benefits of Campaign Monitor
+- Options
-- Options: smart email - the content is defined inside Campaign Monitor and is triggered via your applicatoin by supplying recipients and email variables to merge into the content - or classic email - we supply the entire message content at the time of sending.
+	- smart email: the content is defined inside Campaign Monitor and is triggered via your applicatoin by supplying recipients and email variables to merge into the content.
-- Two
+	- classic email: we supply the entire message content at the time of sending.
+- There's support for Liquid Templating
+	- Liquid is an [open-source language](https://docs.shopify.com/themes/liquid-documentation/basics) created by Shopify to enable dynamic content.
+It is supported in our smart transactional email when you import your own email design, allowing you to create invoice item lists, reformat text, show content based on certain conditions and more.
+	- For a quick-start guide on Liquid's syntax and capabilities, we recommend [Liquid for designers](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers).

 #Cons of Campaign Monitor
 - All [/transactional endpoints support only JSON](https://www.campaignmonitor.com/api/transactional/) and are subject to [rate limiting](https://www.campaignmonitor.com/api/getting-started/#rate_limiting)